-MM CUL-3.1: In the event that human remains are discovered during excavation and/or grading whether on-site or within the public right-of-way, the applicant shall halt all activity within a 50-foot radius of the find and notify the Community Development Director, or his/her designee.
+In the event that human remains are discovered during excavation and/or grading whether on-site or within the public right-of-way, the applicant shall halt all activity within a 50 feet of the discovery and 33 feet for every subsequent discovery, or an appropriate distance as determined by the cultural resource monitor, and notify the Community Development Director, or his/her designee.
 The applicant shall also immediately notify San Mateo County Coroner to have a determination made as to whether the remains are of Native American origin or whether an investigation into the cause of death is required.
 Treatment of human remains and any associated or unassociated funerary objects discovered during any soil-disturbing activity within the project site shall comply with applicable State laws (i.e., Native American burials, Chapter 1492, Section 7050.5 to the Health and Safety Code, Sections 5097.94, 5097.98 and 5097.99 of the Public Resources Code).
 If the remains are determined to be Native American, the Coroner will notify the Native American Heritage Commission (NAHC) immediately.
-Once the NAHC identifies the most likely descendants, the descendants will make recommendations regarding proper burial, which will be implemented in accordance with Section 15064.5(e) of the CEQA Guidelines.
+Once the NAHC identifies the most likely descendants, the descendants will make recommendations regarding proper burial, which will be implemented in accordance with Section 15064.5(e) of the CEOA Guidelines.